tsuki-lang/tsuki/spec.md

 # Expressions

-Expressions in tsuki are made up of two types of operations: _prefix_, and _infix_. _prefixes_ begin an expression, and _infixes_ continue an already existing expression.
+Expressions in tsuki are made up of two types of operations: _prefix_, and _infix_. _Prefixes_ begin an expression, and _infixes_ continue an already existing expression.
 Consider this very simple example:

 ```
 1 + 2